 1. Automatic Espresso Machines:

-Fully automatic espresso machines have a ‘one touch brewing system,’ which means that the machine itself will determine how much and how the water and coffee are brewed, and once you fill it, you just have to wait for your cup of espresso.
-As you can imagine, such machines are popular not only because the require less finesse to use, but also because it frees you up to do other things while your espresso is brewing.
+Fully automatic espresso machines have a ‘one-touch brewing system,’ which means that the machine itself will determine how much and how the water and coffee are brewed, and once you fill it, you just have to wait for your cup of espresso.
+As you can imagine, such machines are popular not only because they require less finesse to use, but also because it frees you up to do other things while your espresso is brewing.

 Not as Worth It: The Prima Donna Machine may look elegant, but it’s not your best pick for an espresso machine from Delonghi.
 The price point is pretty high, and reviews are much more lukewarm.
 Plus, the Magnifica line just has enough features on offer that it doesn’t seem as much of a good value.

 2. All in One Coffee and Espresso Machines:

 The name says it all.
 These multipurpose machines are great for anyone who enjoys a wide range of coffee beverages but doesn’t want to have to purchase many separate machines.
 Delonghi all-in-one coffee machines can make coffee, espresso, and combine both steam and drip technology to create the beverage of your choice.